mostmojo/log/log-2.md

 **Today's Progress**

-• Look into importing sprite files with icomoon.
+• Look into importing sprite files with `icomoon`.

 • Using icomoon to use `symbol-defs.svg` to `sprite.svg` and implement all the files within a project architecture.
 In `HTML` use `<svg class="icon icon--9"><use xlink:href="{{ uncache( 'assets/img/sprite.svg#icon-paint---4' ) }}"></use>
 </svg>` and use `fill: $colour-icon-dark-pink;` for colors.